DirkJMartens/USBasp-ATMega328P/Readme.txt

-My implementation of the USBasp project on Windows 10.
+My implementation of the USBasp project on Windows 10 using an ATMEGA328p.
 USBasp was started by www.fischl.de/usbasp

 HARDWARE